gurennnn/movies-transcripts-with-beautifulsoup/README.md

 In the data folder:

 - `movies_data`: folder where I put the datasets about movies titles, dates and descriptions.
 - `movies_transcript`: folder where I put transcriptions files for each movie in the movies_data datasets.
+We'll have a sub folder for each first letter in the title.

+Note that we are not going to get all the movies in the website, but for each letter that the movie's title might start with, we'll get the first 2 pages of content.

 ## How to use